 When creating any type of marketing strategy or tactic, you should always have an endgame in mind.
 The goal of any marketing material is to get your prospects or customers to take some type of action.

-Whether you'd like prospects to download your e-book so that you can capture their email address, sign up for your course, go straight to buying your products or take a different action, you can't usually get them there without a strong call to action, or CTA.
-In this article, we'll discuss what CTAs are, how to develop them and what other brands are successfully doing.
+Whether you’d like prospects to download your e-book so you can capture their email address, sign up for your course, go straight to buying your products, or take a different action, it isn’t easy to get them there without a strong call to action, or CTA.
+In this article, we’ll discuss what CTAs are, how to develop them and how other brands make CTAs work for them.

-A call to action is a set of words or phrases that helps push people to do something.
-A poorly crafted and executed CTA can result in subpar marketing performance, while a good CTA could play a positive role in your company's bottom line.
+A call to action is a set of words or a phrase that pushes people to take action.
+A poorly crafted and executed CTA can result in subpar marketing performance, while a good CTA could make a positive difference in your company’s bottom line.

 CTAs are often clickable, embedded elements in an ad or email or on a website.
-They are generally aesthetically distinct and encourage users to engage by clicking through to a landing page, downloading a file or simply making a purchase.
+They are generally aesthetically distinct from other text and encourage users to engage by clicking through to a landing page, downloading a file or making a purchase.

-Marketing that does not have a CTA can leave prospects feeling unsure of what to do and, worst of all, result in them doing absolutely nothing and moving on, forgetting all about what you offered.
+Marketing copy that does not have a CTA can leave prospects feeling unsure of what to do.
+In the worst case, it results in them doing nothing, moving on, and forgetting all about what you offered.

 Obviously, good CTAs get consumers to act, but these are some more specific benefits:

-By not including a CTA in your marketing campaigns, you could be missing out on all those key benefits and could very well be wasting your time creating marketing materials in the first place.
+If you don’t include a CTA in your marketing campaigns, you could be missing out on the above key benefits.
+You could be wasting your time creating marketing materials in the first place.

 Follow these best practices when creating your CTAs.

-If you were your target customer, what would it take for you to take action?
-If you can't clearly answer this question, put a plan together to learn about your audience.
+If you were your target customer, what would inspire you to take action?
+If you can’t answer that, put a plan together to learn about your audience.
 Ask yourself these questions:

 If your company has products and services that lend themselves to a long sales cycle, a CTA that prompts prospects to take action right away on their first touchpoint is unlikely to be effective.
 For products that are typically cheaper and require less planning to buy, though, you can often score the sale with a simple “buy now” CTA.
 Here are two examples:

-Prospect Sally learns about you through your Facebook ad, which targeted people who have expressed interest in business coaching focused on the topic of managing staff.
-Your Facebook ad has a great photo and links to an article that promises to solve a common problem: learning how to be a good manager.
-The text in the ad offers a snippet from the article, compelling prospects to click the "learn more" button to find out what they can do to be a good manager.
+Prospect Sally learns about you through your Facebook ad, which targeted people who have expressed interest in business coaching on the topic of managing staff.
+Your Facebook ad has a compelling photo and links to an article that promises to solve a common problem: learning how to be a good manager.
+The text in the ad offers a snippet from the article, compelling prospects to click the CTA button to find out what they can do to be a good manager.

-Sally gets to your article and is impressed by your content.
+Sally reads your article and is impressed by your content.
 She learns something new but has never heard of your brand before, so asking her to spend $1,000 for five coaching sessions is a big stretch.
-Instead, you conclude this article with a CTA to watch a free video that solves more of her problems.
+Instead, you conclude the article with a CTA to watch a free video that solves more of her problems.
 To access the video, she must provide you with her contact information.

 Sally wants that information, so she gives you her name, email and phone number.
 In the video, she sees your face.
 She learns something about you and better connects with you.
 At the end of the video, you make your call to action more of a direct ask: “Sign up for my coaching program today and get one free session.”

-Testing different CTA copy is key to get the best results.
+Testing different CTA copy is key to getting the best results.
 Try these types of copy:

-A call to action can't look like all the other text or images on your website; it needs to clearly show that it's a CTA.
+A call to action can’t look like all the other text or images on your website; it needs to distinguish itself as a CTA.
 Consider a button design (as shown in the examples below), bold font or text within an image.
-When creating CTAs for social media posts, you could also use emojis that point prospects to links.
+When creating CTAs for social media posts, you could use emojis that point prospects to links.
 The bottom line is that you want to draw attention to your CTAs.

-Key takeaway: Figure out how your audience buys so that you can create CTAs that cater to their needs, concerns and place in the sales process.
-CTAs should be visibly noticeable, clear, and short and punchy to encourage quick action.
+Figure out how your audience buys so that you can create CTAs that cater to their needs, concerns and place in the sales process.
+CTAs should be noticeable, clear, and punchy to encourage quick action.